Building a home is overwhelming (been there, done that!) … and one of the hardest (yet most fun) parts is designing a functional kitchen!

-3. SILVERWARE + EVERYDAY DISHES NEAR DISHWASHER
+3. SILVERWARE + EVERYDAY DISHES DIRECTLY BEHIND THE DISHWASHER

 4. PULL OUT GARBAGE/RECYCLING CABINET

-A word of caution if you have a dog … our pup sneaks in the cabinet when it’s open (to find crumbs) and she’s been nearly closed in the cabinet a couple of times!
+A word of caution if you have a dog … our pup sneaks in the cabinet when it’s open (to find crumbs) and she’s been smooshed a couple of times!

-5. DRAWERS, DRAWERS + MORE DRAWERS
+5. DRAWERS, DRAWERS, + MORE DRAWERS

 6. DRAWER UNDER OVEN